wlonk/arcadia/appendices/fairies_and_goblins.rst

 King Ludd
 ---------

-The Old King of the North, Ludd (or Llud of the Silver Hand) cuts a regal figure, adorned in robes and brocades all of the finest fabrics and furs.
+The Old King of the North, Ludd (or Lludd of the Silver Hand) cuts a regal figure, adorned in robes and brocades all of the finest fabrics and furs.
 His right arm or hand is a silver prosthetic, worked with exquisite filigree, and perfectly functional.